-As such, pool owners generally tend to replace the liners to update their pool design or enhance its look.
-It is evident that cracked or wrinkled liners can damage the aesthetics and overall value.
+Pool owners tend to replace the liners to update their pool design or enhance its look.
+Cracked or wrinkled liners can damage the aesthetics and overall value.

 Issues like a slippery liner can be hazardous to those using the pool.
-In fact, several pool-related accidents occur due to worn-out liners.
+Several pool-related accidents occur due to worn-out liners.
 To avoid this problem, get it replaced right away.

-It is common for pool liners to lose their elasticity over time - so don’t worry.
-If you notice the liner beads slipping out from certain areas, or loose fittings in some places, the liner may be overstretched.
+It is common for pool liners to lose their elasticity over time — so don’t worry.
+If you notice the liner beads slipping out from specific areas or loose fittings in some places, the liner may be overstretched.
 Replace it at the earliest to avoid costly repairs and maintenance later on.

 4. Stains & Fading

-You may also notice algae and rust stains on the pool liner over time.
+Over time, you may also notice algae and rust stains on the pool liner.
 Again, this is very common and will naturally occur with almost all pool liners.
 It is possible to clean the areas and make them look new again; however, it will not entirely solve the issue.

 Replacement Pool Liners

-If you notice any (or all) of the signs mentioned above, it may be time to replace the pool liner.
-If you installed the current liner about 6 to 10 years ago, it is due for a replacement anyway, so you should go ahead with it.
+If you notice any (or all) of the above signs, it may be time to replace the pool liner.
+If you installed the current liner about 6 to 10 years ago, it is due for a replacement anyway, so you should go ahead.

 We recommend calling a professional pool service expert for this job.
-Although many pool owners attempt to do it on their own, it is not advisable.
+Although it’s not uncommon for a pool owner to attempt it themselves.

 Moreover, we recommend asking the following questions to help you better gauge their abilities and competence: